SpringRole/sv-us-docs/source/index.html.md

 }
 ```

-This API records the Passport details of the employee and verifies its authenticity.
+This API records the Passport details of the emcaployee and verifies its authenticity.

-This API is used to upload an image of the employee's passport that will be scanned and parsed.
-The image should have the employee's information on it on the first or the second page.
+This API is used to upload an image of the candidate's passport that will be scanned and parsed.
+The image should have the candidate's information on it on the first or the second page.
 It must be a single picture that captures both pages of the passport.
 This follows the same logic as the other uploadId endpoints -- the picture needs to be clear with minimal glare and must have sufficient lighting.

 There are several variables that are more likely to cause a document to fail:
 1. The quality of the captured image - blurred images or images with reflections.